Swiss migration to France

 Swiss migration to France has resulted in France being home to one of the largest Swiss-born populations outside Switzerland.
-Migration from the Switzerland to France has increased rapidly from the 1980s onward and by 2013 there were an estimated 194,500 Swiss citizens living in France.
+Migration from the Switzerland to France has increased rapidly from the 1980s onward and by 2017 there were an estimated 58,500 Swiss-Born people living in France.
 Besides Paris, the Swiss living in France have formed communities primarily in Southern France, Brittany, and Corsica.